TakenKills/Quote-api/README.md

-// to get a number amount of quotes by who said them const randomQuote = new RandomQuoteApi() const getbyby = randomQuote.getbyby('J.R.R.
-Tolkien', 10) console.log(getbyby)
+// to get a number amount of quotes by who said them const randomQuote = new RandomQuoteApi() const getbyauthor = randomQuote.getbyauthor('J.R.R.
+Tolkien', 10) console.log(getbyauthor)
 ```

 ## Stuck on [object Object] ?
-try this mapping it!
+try mapping it!
 ```
 const randomquoteapi = new RandomQuoteApi() const randomTen = randomquoteapi.randomTen()

 console.log(randomTen.map(q => q.quote).join("\n"))
 ```
-this also works the same for the `getbyby()` function.
+this also works the same for the `getbyauthor()` function.

 ## Options
 For the quotes itself you can use
  - **quote** : Get the quote.
  - **by** : Get who wrote/said the quote.
  - **id** : Get the number of the quote.

-Options for the "getbyby(name, n)" function
+Options for the "getbyauthor(name, n)" function
  - **name** : the name of the person who wrote the quote.
  - **n** : the number of quotes you want.